LAND SALE AND DEVELOPMENT

-The church is proposing to enter into a contract to sell approximately 6.2 acres of our current 15-acre campus.
+On Sunday, June 28, the church voted to enter into a contract to sell approximately 6.2 acres of our current 15-acre campus.

 FREQUENTLY ASKED QUESTIONS